As of 2022, eligibility for FCHI-2 will also be available to housing providers whose federal operating agreement expired prior to April 1, 2016.

 In cases where a housing provider is eligible for FCHI-2, but whose agreement ended before March 31, 2020, CMHC may request additional documents to confirm that the housing provider’s status is active and that it complies with its legal obligations (e.g. financial statements, proof of payment of property taxes, etc.)

-Throughout the program, CMHC will identify eligible non-profit housing providers and housing co‑operatives and send them an enrolment form at least six months before the end of their agreement in effect with CMHC.
+Throughout the program, CMHC will identify eligible non-profit housing providers and housing co‑operatives and send them an enrolment form at least six months before the end of their agreement in effect with CMHC, when possible.

 TRANSITIONAL FUNDING ELIGIBLITY:

 Transitional funding is reserved for housing providers experiencing challenges transitioning to the new program model.
 This funding will be reserved for the most vulnerable groups, such as deep subsidy or urban Indigenous projects.
-It will be granted for twenty-four (24) months from the effective date of the FCHI-2 agreement.
+It will be granted for 24 months from the effective date of the FCHI-2 agreement.

 Transitional funding is a complement to the rental assistance component.
 Eligible groups will receive funding from both streams simultaneously.
 The analysis process for transitional funding is completed in conjunction with CMHC’s review of the housing provider’s enrolment for the rental assistance of FCHI-2.
 First, the amount of rental assistance is calculated.
 Note that housing charges are of particular importance to this calculation.
 They should be established at a level that will support the viability of the project.
 CMHC will accept rents that are reasonably in line with market rents and that support the economic sustainability of the housing provider.